willkim1126/Project-Foodie/README.md

 'You are what you eat'.
 By analyzing the dataset that contains over 83,000 data, I aim to understand 'food' in a higher dimension.

 ### Research Question
-In this project I aim to answer the question of 'How can we analyze recipes to....'
+In this project I aim to answer the question of 'How do different recipe characteristics (e.g., ingredients, cooking time, and tags) impact their healthiness?'

 ### About Data
-The dataset I'm looking is the recipes dataset from food.com, where it contains neccesary information about each recipes.
-The dataset contain 83782 rows (83782  recipes) and 14 columns (14 variable) for each row.
+The dataset I'm looking is the recipes dataset from food.com, where it contains necessary information about each recipes.
+The dataset contains 83,782 recipes, each with 14 attributes detailing cooking time, ingredients, and nutritional information.
 In this project, columns 'minutes', 'tags', 'nutrients', 'n_steps', 'steps', 'ingredients' were the main columns that were used to analyze the dataset.

 | Column| Description|